Today I am going to show you how to cover a bench cushion with fabric (no-sew) and share an inspiring example done by my dear friend Deb.

 Turn the chair or bench over so you can remove the hardware and disconnect the upholstered top from the base.

-Then, use pliers or staple remover to remove any remaining hardware holding the top in place.
+Then, use pliers or a staple remover to remove any remaining hardware holding the top in place.

 Cut a Wooden Base